ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 This is part two of a two part tutorial.
 This part will focus on routing all traffic between VPCs through a transit hub firewall-router.
 A scalable firewall-router using a Network Load Balancer is discussed and implemented.
 Private DNS is used for both for microservice identification and {{site.data.keyword.cloud_notm}} service instance identification using a virtual private endpoint gateway.

-This tutorial is stand alone and it is not required to execute the steps in [part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1).
+This tutorial is stand alone so it is not required to execute the steps in [part one](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1).
 If you are not familiar with VPC, network IP layout and planning in the {{site.data.keyword.cloud_notm}},
 {{site.data.keyword.tg_short}}, {{site.data.keyword.BluDirectLink}} or asymmetric routing consider reading through part one.

 The hub and spoke model supports a number of different scenarios: